danja/seki/README.md

 Also [TODO
 List](https://workflowy.com/shared/dd5976b2-b48f-9096-0357-105f34b4d6ed/)

+Note 2013-11-30 : there's a README.md in each directory giving overview of its contents.

 Note 2013-08-27 : packaging etc. still in progress, but I have managed to get a live instance running on OpenShift (Red Hat's hosting service) at http://seki-hyperdata.rhcloud.com/welcome, backed by a Fuseki store hosted at